albandari147/Bootcamp-Project-3-Data-Visualization/readme.md

 4. What is the average price for duplexes in each neighborhood?
 <img src="Duplex Averge Price.png"  width="400" height="400">

-5. Waht is the Average space of duplexes by neighborhood?
+5. Waht is the Average space of duplexes by Location?

 <img src="Duplex Averge Space.png"  width="400" height="400">